sarthou/overworld/Readme.md

 ## Usage

-Overworld has only one executable being `overworld_node` which takes two arguments: a configuration file and a robot name.
-We thus advise you to use a launch file.
-You can take the `overworld.launch` example file.
+Overworld has only one executable being `overworld_node` which takes only one required argument: a configuration.
+A lot of optional arguments are available, take a look to (Overworld's Website)[https://sarthou.github.io/overworld/overview/launchers.html].

 The configuration file is used to define the used perception modules and to configure them.

-The robot name is the identifier of your robot.

 Because Overworld is strongly linked to the semantic knowledge base Ontologenius, you have to launch both:

 Terminal 1:
 ```
-roslaunch ontologenius ontologenius_full.launch
+roslaunch overworld tuto_ontologenius.launch
 ```

 Terminal 2:
 ```
-roslaunch overworld overworld.launch
+roslaunch overworld tuto_overworld.launch
 ```

-> You can also create a launch file starting both if you prefer

 ## Ontologenius